xlp0/PublishedVaults/StudyNotes/Literature/PKM/Tools/CID.md

+#hash

-CID stands for Content Identifier.
+[[CID]] stands for Content Identifier.
 In [[IPFS]] (InterPlanetary File System), a Content Identifier (CID) is a unique identifier assigned to each piece of content stored within the system.
 It serves as a reference to locate and retrieve the content from the IPFS network.

 A CID is derived by applying a hash function to the content's data, resulting in a fixed-length string of characters.
 This hash function ensures that even a minor change in the content will produce a completely different CID.
 Therefore, CIDs can be used for content integrity verification, as any alteration to the content will result in a different CID.